Getting a Mortgage on a Zero Hour Contract

 Getting a mortgage is a not-so-simple matter of finding a lender who:

-Not only is this time-consuming and frustrating, but it could also temporarily impact your credit score if you have numerous failed applications for credit in a short time period.
+Not only is this time-consuming and frustrating, but it could also temporarily impact your credit score if you make numerous failed credit applications in a short period.

-A better approach is to consult a broker who’s an expert in zero hour contract mortgages.
-They’ll fully understand each lender’s policy on these products and can make an unbiased, personalised recommendation on which one would be best for you.
+A better approach is to consult a broker expert in zero-hour contract mortgages.
+They’ll fully understand each lender’s policy on these products and can make an unbiased, personalised recommendation on which would be best for you.
 If you’d like to speak to a specialist, get in touch.

 We're so confident in our service, we guarantee it.